Physical Fitness: Meaning, Importance, Key Components & Program

 Aerobic exercises, also known as cardiovascular or cardio exercises, are activities that increase the heart rate and breathing rate for an extended period.

 These exercises primarily target the cardiovascular system, improving its efficiency and endurance.
-It was also found that aerobic exercises have significant antidepressant effects.
+Aerobic exercises also have significant antidepressant effects.

 Activities like brisk walking, jogging, cycling, swimming, and dancing can elevate the heart rate, increase oxygen intake, and stimulate the release of endorphins.

-Aim for at least 30-60 minutes of moderate-intensity aerobic exercise per week.
+Aim for at least 30–60 minutes of moderate-intensity aerobic exercise weekly.

 2. Strength Training

-Did you know that doing strength training can really help you feel better, both physically and mentally?
-A comprehensive analysis of 21 studies, published in the International Journal of Environmental Research and Public Health in August 2020, revealed that engaging in strength-training exercises can significantly reduce depressive symptoms.
+Did you know that doing strength training can help you feel better physically and mentally?
+A comprehensive analysis of 21 studies, revealed that engaging in strength-training exercises can significantly reduce depressive symptoms.

-Resistance training, such as lifting weights, bodyweight exercises or using resistance bands, can help muscles get stronger and toned up.
-Strength training also provides mental benefits, as it boosts self-confidence and enhances body image.
+Resistance training, such as lifting weights, doing bodyweight exercises, or using resistance bands, can help muscles get stronger and toned.

 Strength Training